Joey Meneses Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 15th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 14th in the league.

-- The Padres have the fifth-ranked team ERA across all MLB pitching staffs (3.77).
+- The Padres' 3.75 team ERA ranks fifth among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.